Thor110/Expanded-Galaxy-Port/README.md

 Requires the Main part of the project!

+# Playing the game

-launcher.bat is for choosing between KotOR1 & KotOR2.
+launcher.bat - is for choosing between KotOR1 & KotOR2 and is installed to the main game directory.